 Windows 11 is now officially available as a free upgrade for all systems that meet the hardware requirements.
 But it’s well past the fifth of October and you still haven’t received the official update.
 Why is this so and what can you do to get Windows 11 right now?
-Here’s everything you need to know.
+Let’s find out!

 Although Windows 11 was released on the 5th of October, there are a great many people who have been waiting with bated breaths but to no avail.
 That is because Microsoft wants to roll out the update in a staggered manner, similar to how it’s done with Windows features in the past.

 Besides raking in additional revenue from OEMs such as Dell and HP that license Windows OS, the phased release will also ensure that any issues detected can be fixed before most of the users get the update.
 The wait is not as long, though.
-Microsoft expects all compatible Windows 10 to get the Windows 11 update by the summer of ’22.
+Microsoft expects all compatible Windows 10 systems to get the Windows 11 update by Q2 2022.

 Fix #01: Check if your PC meets the system requirements

-Firstly, check if your PC actually meets the system requirements to run Windows 11.
+Firstly, check if your PC meets the system requirements to run Windows 11.
 Microsoft will not push the update unless the hardware specifications are met.
-Though it’s possible for users to bypass this and install Windows 11 even if their system hardware is not up to the mark, it’s not generally recommended.
+Though users can bypass this and install Windows 11 even if their system hardware is not up to the mark, it’s not generally recommended.